 Rule 103: Drivers and riders should make proper Highway Code signals to warn nearby traffic that you are intending to change course or direction.
 This includes providing directional information of your intended motions to other road users and pedestrians.
 Motorists should always:

 Note: Remember that signalling to other road users does not give you priority.
 Try to ensure that your signals will not confuse others (e.g. not signaling too early or too late).

 What color are your brake lights?
 The colour of automotive lighting used when applying the brakes is red and 'steady-burning'.

 This helps to establish and differentiate braking lights from rear position lights and vehicle turn signal lights.

 Rule 104: Motorists should also be observant for signals given by other road users.
 You should proceed only when you are satisfied that it is safe to do so.
 Be aware that an indicator on another vehicle may still be flashing because it did not get cancelled properly.

 Rule 105: Motorists MUST obey all signals given by police officers, traffic officers, traffic wardens.
-It also applies to safety signs used by the majority of school crossing patrols.
+It also applies to road safety signs used by the majority of school crossing patrols.

 Rule 106: It may happen that police officers want you to stop your vehicle.
 As a rule, they will attract your attention by any or all the following methods:

 In the United Kingdom, the rules for police stopping procedures say you MUST pull over and stop as soon as it is safe to do so.
 When your vehicle is stationary you should then switch off your car engine.

 Highway Code Signalling: Giving Signals to other Road Users